Semi-acoustic guitar: History

 In the 1930s, guitar manufacturers aimed at increasing the sound level produced by the instrument, to compete with louder instruments such as the drums.
-Companies such as Gibson, Rickenbacker and Gretsch focused on amplifying a guitar through a loudspeaker.
-In 1936, Gibson introduced their first manufactured semi-acoustic guitars, the ES-150s (Electric Spanish Series).
+Companies such as Gibson, Rickenbacker, and Gretsch focused on amplifying a guitar through a loudspeaker.
+In 1936, Gibson introduced their first manufactured semi-acoustic guitar, the ES-150s (Electric Spanish Series).

-Gibson based them on a standard production archtop, with f holes on the face of the guitar's soundbox.
+Gibson based them on a standard production archtop, with F-holes on the face of the guitar's soundbox.
 This model resembled traditional jazz guitars that were popular at the time.
 The soundbox on the guitar let limited sound emit from the hollow body of the guitar.
 The ES-150s could be electrically amplified via a Charlie Christian pickup, a magnetic single-coil pickup that converted the energy of the vibrating strings into an electrical signal.
 The clear sound of the pickups made the ES series popular with jazz musicians.

 The ES-150 was made several years after Rickenbacker made the first solid-body electric guitar.
 The ES series was designed as an experiment for Gibson to test the potential success of electric guitars.
 Due to its financial success, the ES series is often referred to as the first successful electric guitar.
 The ES-150 was followed by the ES-250 a year later, in what became a long line of semi acoustics for the Gibson company.